- Overview of Mutual Evaluations

 - All ME reports & other documents

 - 3rd round ME Reports

 - 3rd round ME follow-up reports

 - 2nd round ME policy & procedures

 In accordance with APG membership rules, on joining the APG, members commit to a mutual peer review system to determine the levels of compliance with the international AML/CFT standards.
 These peer reviews are referred to as “mutual evaluations”.

 A mutual evaluation involves a team of experts drawn together from APG member jurisdictions (specially trained and qualified in the FATF's assessment methodology).
 The team consists of:

 - legal experts;

 - financial and regulatory experts; and

-The technical component assesses members’ compliance with the specific requirements of each of the FATF Recommendations, principally as they relate to the relevant legal and institutional framework of the jurisdiction, and the powers and procedures of competent authorities.
-These represent the fundamental building blocks of an AML/CFT system.
+A desk-based technical compliance analysis assesses compliance by an APG member with the specific requirements of each of the 40 FATF recommendations - the relevant legal and institutional framework of the jurisdiction, and the powers and procedures of competent authorities.
+These recommendations represent the building blocks of an AML/CFT system.